Discover stock symbols to understand how ticker codes uniquely identify companies on stock exchanges.

 In India, well-known ticker symbols include RELIANCE for Reliance Industries, INFY for Infosys, and SBIN for State Bank of India.
 These codes are widely recognised and used across stock exchanges, financial media, and brokerage platforms.

 Ticker symbols are important because they ensure precise trade execution, help investors identify the correct security instantly, enable efficient tracking of prices and volumes, and minimise the risk of errors.
-They simplify communication and form the backbone of modern electronic trading systems.
+They simplify communication and play an important role in modern electronic trading systems.